imagekit-developer/imagekit-python/README.md

 Delete a file version as per
 the [API documentation here](https://docs.imagekit.io/api-reference/media-api/delete-file-version).
-The method accepts the `file_id` and particular version id of the File that has to be deleted.
+The method accepts the `file_id` and particular version id of the file that has to be deleted.

 ```python
 result = imagekit.delete_file_version(file_id="file_id", version_id="version_id")